immixvocalensemble/immixvocalensemble.github.io/_posts/2020-06-03-Automatically-adding-QR-codes-gcinvoice-GnuCash-invoices.md

   	<figcaption class="tc">Invoice with automatically added SEPA Credit Transfer QR code.</figcaption>
 </figure>

 While working on my [previous post](https://bammerlaan.nl/posts/GnuCash-LaTeX-and-gcinvoice-for-pretty-invoices) on making prettier invoices for your GnuCash invoices, a student asked me if he could also pay using a [Tikkie](https://www.tikkie.me/).
-This is a Dutch service that lets you send quick payment requests links through whatever messenger app you prefer, quickly allowing recipients to pay through their bank's app.
+This is a Dutch service that lets you send quick payment requests links through whatever messenger app you prefer, quickly allowing recipients to pay with their bank's mobile app.

 I looked into this a bit, and it turns out using Tikkie for a business of my size costs € 0,25 per transaction.
 Not too much in the grand scheme of things, but I'd really like to avoid as many overhead costs as possible for my small business.